25 of the Best Comfort TV Shows to Put Your Worried Mind at Ease

 'Modern Family' (2009–2020)

-How does one begin to explain the hole Modern Family left on our hearts when it ended after its 11th season?
+How does one begin to explain the hole Modern Family left on our hearts when it ended after its 11th and final season?
 For more than a decade, the kooky clan that was the Dunphy family drew us into their hearts and homes with their wacky escapades that involved everything from Haley (Sarah Hyland) accidentally bumping into her dad with the car to Cam (Jesse Tyler Ferguson) getting trapped in his law firm bathroom while wearing a Spider-Man suit.
 Our remotes remain firmly on lock anytime this one’s reruns happen to resurface.

 'Murder, She Wrote' (1984–1996)